shellyannissa/Chat-App/README.md

 # OverView
-An application that facilitates seamleass real time communication for users to interact with each other.
+An application that facilitates seamless real time communication for users to interact with each other.
 Users could indulge in group and private conversation.

 ## UI
 Login page